 Nos.
-Systems and assemblies to be tested Hydraulic test pressure est pressure in shop on board ship 1 Foam and water fire extinguishing systems (refer also to Section 21, Part VIII "Systems and Piping"): .1 pipes - In action .2 pipes of sprinkler system 1p 2 Pipes of dry powder system 1,5p 1p (by air) 3 Carbon dioxide systems 3.1 High-pressure systems: .1 pipes from cylinders to release control valves; transit pipe lines passing through spaces (refer to 3.1.4.1.4) - 1,5p .2 pipes from release control valves to nozzles and pipes from safety devices 5 MPa 3.2 Low-pressure systems: .1 pipes from tank to release control valves - 1,5p .2 pipes from release control valves to nozzles and pipes from safety devices - 1p 4 Pipes and scrubber of the inert gas system - 1p (by air) 5 Pneumatic pipes - 1,5p 6 Cylinders, containers and tanks: .1 operating under pressure, including cylinders without valves 1,5p - .2 operating without pressure By filling up to the In assembly with top of the air pipe system .3 cylinders with screwed-in valves 1p (by air) 7 Fittings 1,5p, but not less than 0,2 MPa
+Sustana and assemblies to be tested Hydraulic test pressure 1105.
+Systems and assemblies to be tested in shop on board ship 1 Foam and water fire extinguishing systems (refer also to Section 21, Part VIII "Systems and Piping"): .1 pipes; - in action .2 pipes of sprinkler system - 1 p 2 Pipes of dry powder system 1,5p 1p (by air) 3 Carbon dioxide systems 3.1 High-pressure systems: .1 pipes from cylinders to release control valves; transit pipe lines passing through spaces (refer to 3.1.4.1.4); 1,5p .2 pipes from release control valves to nozzles and pipes from safety devices - 5 MPa 3.2 Low-pressure systems: .1 pipes from tank to release control valves; 1,5p .2 pipes from release control valves to nozzles and pipes from safety devices - 1p 4 Pneumatic pipes 1,5p 5 Cylinders, containers and tanks: .1 operating under pressure, including cylinders without valves; 1,5p .2 operating without pressure; By filling up to the In assembly with top of the air pipe system .3 cylinders with screwed-in valves 1p (by air) 6 Fittings 1,5p, but not less than 0,2 MPa protective diaphragms according to 3.8.2.6.1.